srtaps/kviz-appsteam/README.md

 # BrainSqueeze

-Quiz made for booth and promotional use by VTŠ Apps Team.
+A quiz made for booth and promotional use by VTŠ Apps Team.

 ## Prerequisites: